premAI-io/state-of-open-source-ai/mlops-engines.md

 The LLM Lifecycle
 ```

-This chapter focuses on recent {term}`MLOps` developments -- which are largely due to the current rise of {term}`LLMs <LLM>` -- and open source runtime engines.
+This chapter focuses on recent open-source {term}`MLOps` developments -- which are largely due to the current rise of {term}`LLMs <LLM>`.

 While MLOps typically focuses on model training, "LLMOps" focuses on fine-tuning.
 In production, both also require good inference engines.

- for LLMs and the potential challenges with running these models in production.

 ## Challenges in Open Source

-MLOps has typically been available in two flavors.
+MLOps has typically been available in two flavours.
 One is the managed version, where all the components are provided out of the box for a price.
 The other is a DIY setup where you stitch together various open-source components. {cite}`mlops-challenges`

 With large language models, the story is no different.
 Companies like Hugging Face are pushing for open-source models and datasets whereas closed-source competitors like OpenAI and Anthropic are doing the exact opposite.
 The three main challenges with open-source MLOps are maintenance, performance, and cost.